I Guess I Was Hoping For Something More

-I Guess I Was Hoping for Something More is an album by Montana band Tarkio, released under the Barcelona Records label.
+I Guess I Was Hoping for Something More is the only full-length album by Montana band Tarkio, released under the Barcelona Records label.
+Frontman Colin Meloy would part ways with the band to move to Oregon shortly after.
 Every track on the album was re-released by Kill Rock Stars as a part of the 2006 Tarkio collection Omnibus.

 The title of the album is part of a lyric from the track "Kickaround".